 Hourly Wages for Coders

 Coding is a vital skill that is needed in almost everything we do.
-So, how much are coders paid for their knowledge?
-That depends on a lot of factors including what type of coding they decide to work with.
-So, these are the top coding jobs and their respective hourly salaries:
+So, how much can coders expect to earn for their knowledge?
+The average salary of a coder depends on a lot of factors, such as their years of experience and what type of coding they decide to work with.
+These are the top coding jobs and their respective hourly rates:

 - Computer Programmer – $40.52 per hour